OSEA Collective Bargaining Agreement

 ARTICLE 27 DURATION AND EFFECT OF AGREEMENT

-- Except as otherwise expressly provided herein, this Agreement shall be effective as of July 1, 2022, and shall continue in effect through June 30, 2025.
-The District and Association shall meet for the limited purpose of negotiating Article 24 and Article 25 for 2024-25.
+- A. Except as otherwise expressly provided herein, this Agreement shall be effective as of July 1, 2025, and shall continue in effect through June 30, 2028.
+The District and Association shall meet in the 2026-2027 year for the limited purpose of negotiating Article 24 and Article 25 for 2027-2028.

 - The parties acknowledge that revenue to fund the compensation and benefits provided by this Agreement will be determined differently than in previous school years.
 The Oregon Legislature, the people of the State of Oregon and local taxpayers will all have a role in the process.
 In the event the Board determines that under any new budget it subsequently sets it cannot perform to the terms of this Agreement, or that revenues anticipated in the budget will not be realized, then either the Board or OSEA may require that negotiations be reopened, in which case the parties will bargain under ORS 243.698.